 Workforce and Training are Better in Person

-Person County is rapidly becoming the Research Triangle’s premier manufacturing zone, thanks in part to impressive workforce advantages.
+Person County is a part of the Research Triangle’s premier manufacturing zone, thanks in part to impressive workforce advantages.
 One critical asset is size; our labor force is drawn from a population of 1+ million within 50 miles.
 The other key asset is superior skill, the kind of skill that drives manufacturing and business success for the Person County operations of companies like GKN Driveline and Eaton Corporation, both leading global suppliers in the auto industry.

 Another factor in creating a more highly skilled workforce is cohesive effort.
 Person County’s new “6-14 Workforce Pipeline” partners key stakeholders in an innovative program to enhance and align student skills with local needs, move the needle on student success, and propel Person County business and industry to a future of leading productivity in sectors such as advanced manufacturing, technology, entrepreneurship, and agriculture.